fern-demo/akamai-config/fern/markdown-content/v1/Welcome/use-cases.md

    Here are recipes for the JavaScript source code that include event handler functions for some of the most common EdgeWorkers implementations.

 > 👍 You can find more code samples in the [EdgeWorkers GitHub repository](https://github.com/akamai/edgeworkers-examples/tree/master/edgecompute/examples).
-They are practical examples to use as a starting point for your Akamai EdgeWorkers.
+They are practical examples to use as a starting point for your {{COMPANY_NICKNAME}}.
 Feel free to use, modify, and extend!

 3. Refer to the individual tutorials in the use cases section below for detailed implementation examples:
    - [Add geo and custom data as a cookie](https://techdocs.akamai.com/v1/recipes/add-geo-and-custom-data-as-a-cookie)